kcjk/block-head-renderer/README.md

 ## Introduction

-Nemo (nemosource) created this mod few years ago, and the original one does not exist anymore.
+Nemo (https://github.com/nemosource) created this mod few years ago, and the original one does not exist anymore.

 Based on my memories, I created a Block Head Renderer mod